 📧 Fernando is available to (co-)supervise PhD candidates whose research aligns with one or more of his areas of interest.

-Van der Vlist is the co-coordinator (alongside Prof. Thomas Poell) of the new Master’s programme Cultural Data & AI (MA Media Studies) and is also engaged in teaching and curriculum development for the English-taught Bachelor’s programmes Media and Information (Media Studies) and Global Arts, Culture and Politics (BA Cultural Studies).
+Van der Vlist is programme coordinator for the new Master’s programme Cultural Data & AI (MA Media Studies) and is also engaged in teaching and curriculum development for the English-taught Bachelor’s in Media and Information (BA Media Studies) and Global Arts, Culture and Politics (BA Cultural Studies).
 Media Studies at the UvA consistently achieves top rankings globally within its field.

 🕓 Since 2014, he has taught and coordinated (administered) over 25 Bachelor’s and Master’s-level courses on new media and digital culture, digital research methods and practices, and theories as a Lecturer in New Media and Digital Culture and Digital Methods in the Department of Media Studies at the University of Amsterdam and the Department of Media and Culture Studies and Data School (UDS) at Utrecht University.
 He also taught a private course for Dutch public management in 2016 at the UDS.